Mission Statement & Values

 No corporate advertisements or advertisements not related to the primary intent of the digital displays are permitted on the Aztec Recreation digital displays.
 Please also refrain from adding logos for non-campus brands to your slides.
 Approvals are granted as space (content volume) allows.

-Please send submissions to email@example.com.
+Please send submissions to firstname.lastname@example.org.
 Requests must be submitted 5 business days prior to display start date.
 Artwork shall not be displayed longer than two (2) weeks.
-Aztec Recreation reserves the right to decline any digital image submissions due to inappropriate content or if the file does meet the image specifications.
+Aztec Recreation reserves the right to decline any digital image submissions due to inappropriate content, due to an excess of content requests, or if the file does meet required image specifications.

 - MEMBERSHIP PRIVILEGES: The benefits of Aztec Recreation Membership include: